Self-Management Skills for Work

 Topic Overview

-The Gateway Qualifications Level 1 Award in Employability Skills is designed to help you develop the essential skills needed to succeed in the workplace.
-This qualification covers key areas such as communication, teamwork, problem-solving, and self-management.
-It is ideal for students who are preparing for work, an apprenticeship, or further study, as it provides a solid foundation in the behaviours and attitudes that employers value most.
+The Gateway Qualifications Level 1 Certificate in Employability Skills is designed to equip you with the essential skills, knowledge, and attitudes needed to succeed in the workplace.
+This qualification covers key areas such as communication, teamwork, problem-solving, and self-management, all of which are highly valued by employers.
+By completing this certificate, you will build a strong foundation for further study, apprenticeships, or entry-level employment.

 Key Concepts